 Now, there are snowboard for kids as little as 1 year old!

 Deciding which snowboard your kid needs can be a challenge.
-These three snowboards are perfect for little kids but each of them are meant to be used differently.
+These snowboard packages are perfect for little kids but each of them are meant to be used differently.
 They even have little snowboards babies!

-Choosing the burton snowboard for babies, toddlers and preschoolers that best suits your little ones snowboarding needs!
+Choose the toddler snowboard package that best suits your little ones snowboarding needs!

 Full Disclosure: This post contains affiliate links to which I gain a few cents to help out my family pizza night!